Nathan Grima: AFL career

 Grima scored his first goal in AFL football on Saturday, 17 August 2013 against Essendon at Etihad Stadium.
 An injury to Leigh Adams resulted in Grima being moved forward for the final quarter of the match.
 Having not scored a goal after 71 AFL games, he crumbed the ball from a marking contest involving Robbie Tarrant, and snapped a left-foot goal midway through the last quarter.
 The defender embarked on a wild celebration, being mobbed by teammates who came from all areas of the ground to congratulate him.
 Had he failed to score, he would have equalled a club record, with former player Ted Larsen having a 72-game drought before scoring a goal.

 In July 2015, Grima had announced his retirement, effective immediately, due to a back injury.
 Grima had been unable to fully recover from the injury that had seen him undergo surgery on his back on two previous occasions.
 Specialists had advised him that he would need a third operation, this time to fuse a disc in his spine.

 In February 2016, Grima returned to the AFL after signing with the Essendon Football Club as a top-up player due to the club's supplements controversy.

 Coaching career

 In October 2018, Sturt Football Club announced its appointment of Grima as senior coach for 2019.
 He was previously the coach of Strathmore in the Premier Division of the Essendon District Football League.
+He now coaches Glenunga Football Club in the Adelaide Amateur Footy League.